maxdz-gmbh/mdz_string/README.md

 **5. Extended error-checking:** all functions preserve internal error-code pointing the problem.
 It is possible to use strict error-checking (when all preserved error-codes should be *MDZ_ERROR_NONE*) or "relaxed"-checking - when only returned *mdz_false* will indicate error.

 **6. Extended control:** strings do only explicit operations.
-It means for example, when "insert" function is called with auto-reservation flag set in *mdz_false* - it will return error if there is not enough capacity in container.
+It means for example, when "insert" function is called with auto-reservation flag set in *mdz_false* - it will return error if there is not enough capacity in string.
 No implicit reservations will be made.

 **7. Attached usage:** strings should not necessarily use dynamically-allocated memory - which may be not available on your embedded system (or if malloc()/free() are forbidden to use in your safety-critical software).
-Just attach container/data to your statically-allocated memory and use all strings functionality.
+Just attach string/data to your statically-allocated memory and use all strings functionality.

 **8. Cache-friendly:** it is possible to keep controlling and data parts together in memory using "embedded part".